Fawas-Anayat/100-days-of-learning-AI/Day_48_of_Learning_AI/notes.md

 - transform all the data points to the new dimension as we wish.

 -these all functions can be applied easily using the sklearn.

+## pca using the sklearn
+- use the pca class of the sklearn
+- in the pca object there is a keyword argument that is n_components that shows the number of PCs we want to draw.
+- some benefits with  the pca trained object are the arguments like pca.explained_variance_ that shows us the eigen values.
+- and the pca.components_ gives us the eigen vectors.

+## how to find the optimum number of the PCs:
+- a single eigen value tells us that how much its corressponding eigen vector explains the variance of the data.
+- we find the percentage of the eigen values and then take that amount of the eigen vector so that we can easily explain at least 90 % of the variance of the data.
+- use the pca.explained_ratio_ for getting the %.
+- use this for the graph..plt.plot(np.cumsum(pca.explained_variance_ratio_))

+## when pca won't work
+- when the data is circular format means the variance on the x axis and the y axis is same.
+- when the data has some special form in the higher dimension like the sine curve then don't appply the pca as it won't preserve that pattern in the lower dimension.